Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

  This section discusses the specific formatting requirements
  for [=CMAF Ingest=] of timed metadata.
 Examples of
  timed metadata are opportunities for splice points and program information
- signalled by SCTE-35 markers.
-Such event signalling
+ signaled by SCTE-35 markers.
+Such event signaling
  is different from regular audio/video information because of its sparse nature.
- In this case, the signalling data usually does not
+ In this case, the signaling data usually does not
  happen continuously, and the intervals may be hard to predict.

  Other examples of timed metadata are ID3 tags
  [[!ID3v2]], SCTE-35 markers [[!SCTE35]] and DASHEventMessageBoxes
  defined in Section 5.10.3.3 of [[!MPEGDASH]].

- Table 4 provides some example urn schemes to be signalled.
+ Table 4 provides some example urn schemes to be signaled.
  Table 5 illustrates an example of a SCTE-35 marker stored
  in a DASHEventMessageBox, that is in turn stored as a metadata sample in a metadata track.